NYCComptroller/Checkbook/INSTALL.md

                   //Solr URL
                   $conf['check_book']['solr']['url'] = 'http://<solr server ip>:<solr server port>/<solr instance name>/';

+       TODO: You can just use "http://localhost:8080/solr-checkbook"
+       for installs that use one box.

+       TODO: Note that SOLR-INSTALL.md and default.settings.php
+       contradict each other on this URL -- one has port 8080, the other 8088.
+The real solution is to finish the templatization.

     - Make sure this setting points to a directory that is writable by the user Apache HTTPD runs as:

                   create directory /data/datafeeds
                   $conf['check_book']['data_feeds']['db_file_dir'] = '/data/datafeeds';

+                  (TODO: we did 'sites/default/files/db_file_dir'
+                  instead.
+And we created it first.)

-     - Adjust this setting if you want the files generated by datafeeds be in a different directory than the default:
+     - Adjust this setting if you want the files generated by datafeeds to be in a different directory than the default:

+                  (TODO: does the first line below mean that in this step we should actually *create* the directory too?
+                  We did, FWIW.)

                   create directory datafeeds sites/default/files/datafeeds
                   //relative directory path to 'sites/default/files' to store generated files